Tools Palette & Inspector Palette

 Holding shift (⇧) and repeatedly pressing "O" will cycle through all the touchup tools.
 The clone tool is typically used for removing unwanted items in a photo.
+It can also function as a stamp tool.
 The smudge tool takes a color from where you start and smears it into other colors of your image, like smearing wet paint.
 This is useful for removing flaws from photos.
 The dodge tool lightens the pixels you paint which is helpful if you want to lighten certain areas of your image.
 The burn tool works in the same way as the dodge tool, only it darkens the pixels rather than lightens them.

 Tools for Performing Selections

-Rect, Oval, Free, and Polygon Select Tools (Shortcut ‘shift-m’ to cycle the tools, ‘m’ for the rectangle selection tool)
+Rect, Oval, Free, and Polygon Select Tools (Shortcut ‘shift-m’ or ’s’ to cycle the tools, ‘m’ for the rectangle selection tool)

 These tools will allow you to make various types of selections in your image.
 Use the rectangular selection tool to make a straight rectangular selection, the oval tool to make a round selection, or the freehand tools to make a selection that goes wherever you want.
 If you have a selection and would like to select another area as well, hold down the shift key while using one of the selection tools and the new area will be added to the existing area.
 Similarly if you selected something you don't want, you can hold down the option key while using one of the tools and the new area will be subtracted from the existing selection.
 If that sounds confusing, give it a try and see what happens.